(1) The University of Western Sydney is committed to achieving equal opportunity and diversity in education and employment.

 g.
 Victimisation refers to less favourable treatment of a person or persons for their participation in making, supporting or resolving a complaint of discrimination, harassment or vilification covered under the NSW Anti-Discrimination Act 1977, whether that participation was actual, intended or presumed.
 This includes a person or persons who have agreed to be witnesses in relation to a complaint.

 h.
 Adverse Action includes but is not limited to discrimination on the basis on certain characteristics as defined under legislation.

 i.
 Special measures are acts which the University can take to enable substantive equality for individuals who belong to groups which have experienced past disadvantage, because of laws and rules, stereotypes and attitudes.
 Special measures aim to redress past disadvantage and improve employment outcomes and access to education for people from these groups.
 Anti-discrimination legislation enables the University to implement special measures for specific groups.

 (5) The University is committed to ensuring the integration of the principles of equal opportunity for all staff and students in University policies, procedures, decisions and operations.
-UWS activities are underpinned by the principles that:
+University activities are underpinned by the principles that:

 a. all members of the University have the right to be treated fairly and equitably;

 b. there is equitable access to education for students and equitable access to conditions and benefits of employment for all staff;

 c. all members of the University are entitled to a work and study environment free from unlawful discrimination, harassment, vilification, bullying or other adverse and inappropriate behaviours;